Skip to content

 The official Python SDK is published as sybilion on PyPI.
 It ships two layers in one package:

-• sybilion — the hand-written wrapper exposed to users (Client, wait_forecast, iter_*_pages, exceptions).
+• sybilion — the hand-written wrapper exposed to users (Client, ergonomic methods, pagination iterators, exceptions).

 • sybilion._api — the OpenAPI-generated low-level client.
-Exposed via Client.raw for endpoints not yet wrapped.
+Accessible via client._api as an escape hatch for endpoints not yet wrapped.

 Install